simonktum/cocktail-pumps/README.md

 This project was developed in the context of the Cocktailmixer robot built by the Information Systems and Business Process Management chair at TUM.
 It builds upon earlier work by [Dominik Voigt](https://github.com/DominikVoigt/esp32-weightsensor) and Quirin Sailer.

-The stated goal of this project was to implement a coherent system of loadcells and pumps which can be instructed by the [CPEE](https://arxiv.org/pdf/2208.12214) to mix various cocktails.
-This is achieved by utilizing 1 loadcell for the glass and 5 loadcells for each liquid which can then be pumped into the glass.
-The CPEE has access to individual weights and commands and can thus coordinated pumping, the fill level of the glass, the fill level of the liquids, etc with other processes of the cocktail robot.
+The stated goal of this project was to implement a coherent system of weight cells and pumps which can be instructed by the [CPEE](https://arxiv.org/pdf/2208.12214) to mix various cocktails.
+This is achieved by utilizing 1 weight cell for the glass and 5 weight cells for each liquid which can then be pumped into the glass.
+The CPEE has access to individual weights and commands and can thus coordinate the asynchronous pumping, the fill level of the glass, the fill level of the liquids, etc with other processes of the cocktail robot.